 Once you’ve settled on a workout, there are still plenty of customizations available.
 For example, I have back injuries, and it’s super easy to make sure the app is aware of this, so it can offer substitutions when an exercise isn’t right for me.
 Another thing?
 I don’t always have the stamina, patience, or frankly, the time for an hour-long workout.
 Mirror allows you to filter your options by the length of class (they range from five to 60 minutes), the instructor, the equipment you have on hand, and the level of difficulty.
 On a recent day when my back pain was at its worst, I found myself especially grateful for a 15-minute stretch.

 But the customization doesn’t end there.
 The technology Mirror offers is key to what makes it different from simply streaming a YouTube workout.
 When you get your Mirror, you also get a heart rate monitor, all of which is connected via Bluetooth.
 While you exercise, the duo will prompt you to work harder if you’re out of the zone of the target heart rate for a given exercise or, cheer you on when you’re doing well.

-Though the initial $1,495 investment is steep, Mirror is softening the blow by offering $500 off right this very second.
+Though the initial $1,495 investment is steep, Mirror is softening the blow by offering $500 off now for their Black Friday sale.
 Yup, seriously.
-Just use code 'CYBERMONDAY20' at checkout to reap all those savings.
-However, when you can’t leave the apartment for the good of society, I’d argue that a workout you can actually enjoy (and the endorphins that come with it) is practically priceless.
+Just use code 'BFCM21' at checkout to reap all those savings.
+However, I’d argue that a workout you can actually enjoy (and the endorphins that come with it) is practically priceless.